marmelab/react-admin/docs/SimpleList.md

 ```

-`linkType` accepts the following options:
+`linkType` accepts the following values:

 * `linkType="edit"`: links to the edit page.
 This is the default behavior.
 * `linkType="show"`: links to the show page.